'Understanding professional practice: the role of research'

-Co-hosted by the American Counseling Association
+Co-hosted by the University of Nottingham

 The research conference fosters a climate of open inquiry where new researchers and students, as well as practitioners, academics and leaders in the field come together to share their common enthusiasm for learning and their desire to continually improve their practice drawing on the latest research evidence.
 New research not only adds to the evidence base for the profession, but is also an important tool for policy makers.

-There has been a steady increase in the number of international research submissions over the years, with a growing number of international researchers, continents and countries represented at the conference including: Australia, America, Bahrain, Belgium, Canada, China, Denmark, France, Germany, Greece, Ireland, Malaysia, Nigeria, New Zealand, Norway, Portugal, Qatar, Singapore, Spain and the United Arab Emirates, making the BACP Annual Research Conference a truly internationally recognised event.
+There has been a steady increase in the number of international research submissions over the years, with a growing number of international researchers, continents and countries represented at the conference including: America, Australia, Bahrain, Belgium, Canada, China, Denmark, France, Germany, Greece, India, Ireland, Italy, Malaysia, Nigeria, New Zealand, Norway, Portugal, Qatar, Singapore, Spain and the United Arab Emirates, making the BACP Annual Research Conference a truly internationally recognised event.

 Tips for presenters

 All presenters must pay for their place at the conference.
 This fee covers the conference attendance only, it does not include accommodation or the Friday evening networking dinner.
 Accommodation must be booked separately.
 There is one discounted presenter fee per paper (maximum of one discounted presenter fee per presentation, additional presenters pay normal price).